-COM 799 Continuing Dissertation Credit (3) After successfully passing the qualifying examination, the doctoral candidate must remain registered with three (3) continuing dissertation credits every academic semester until the dissertation manuscript is successfully defended.
+COM 799 Continuing Dissertation Credit (3) Supervised research for the doctoral dissertation.
+After successfully passing the qualifying examination, the doctoral candidate must remain registered with three (3) continuing dissertation credits every academic semester until the dissertation manuscript is successfully defended.
 Doctoral candidates must register for one (1) credit hour each semester (excluding summer) after the successful defense of their dissertation until the final, revised manuscript has been approved and signed by the doctoral committee members and processed for binding.
 See doctoral handbook for on-campus, online and fellowship student requirements.